noppefoxwolf/presentations/tryswift/25/presentation-en.md

 [^3]: ©kitsune-imori.lineem2018

 ^ Custom emojis are not just memes.
-^ A lot of emoji creators are active in Japan.
+^ A lot of emoji-creators are active in Japan.
-^ My wife is also an emoji creator.
+^ My wife is also an emoji-creator.
 ^ Please remember, This is a character she created herself.
 ^ It's called キツネイモリ.
 In english, it's called Fox-Newt.
-^ Custom emojis can also show a user’s personality, such as their likes and hobbies.
+^ Custom-emojis can also show a user’s personality, such as their likes and hobbies.

 ---